elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsincrementcounteroptions.initialize.md

 ## SavedObjectsIncrementCounterOptions.initialize property

-Sets all the counter fields to 0 if they don't already exist
+(default=false) If true, sets all the counter fields to 0 if they don't already exist.
+Existing fields will be left as-is and won't be incremented.

 <b>Signature:</b>